doc-detective/doc-detective.github.io/docs/get-started/tutorials/capture-screenshot.md

 ---
 sidebar_label: Capture Screenshot
-description: Run a test that fills all fields in a form, then captures a screeenshot of the result.
+description: Run a test that fills all fields in a form, then captures a screenshot of the result.
 ---

 # Capture screenshot